magento/magento2-page-builder/docs/how-to/how-to-develop-container-content-type.md

 ## Before you begin

-For creating a generic content type and content type collection, see [How to add a new content type][].
+For creating a generic content type and content type collection, see [How to develop a new content type][].

 Make sure you know how to register your custom module.
 See [Register your component](https://devdocs.magento.com/guides/v2.2/extension-dev-guide/build/component-registration.html) in devdocs.